ueler/angular-rxjs-unsubscribe/README.md

-# When should I unsubscribe from RxJS observables in Angular?
+# When should I unsubscribe from RxJS observables in Angular components?
+## Intro
-There's a lot of confusion in the community about the question if and when you have to unsubscribe from RxJS observables in Angular.
+There's a lot of confusion in the community about the question if and when you have to unsubscribe manually from RxJS observables in Angular components.

 Although there are some quite nice StackOverflow posts about this question, there is no clear guide that contains all relevant information explained by examples.

-This repository provides a guide for common situations and an Angular project to examine the problems by yourself.

-## Angular components and observables
+### Angular components and observables
-The guide focuses on issues with components using observables.
+Our guide focuses on issues with components using observables.

-A typical component lifecycle in an Angular CRUD application contains the following steps (in a simplified version):
+A typical component lifecycle in an Angular CRUD application contains the following steps (simplified version):
 1. User navigates to component ``A``
 2. Component ``A`` gets initialized (constructor and ``ngOnInit`` are invoked)
 3. Some logic is called to load data (e.g. using ``HttpClient``).